objy-org/objy-connect/Readme.md

 # OBJY Connect Client

 The mapper can be used as OBJY storage for interacting with any OBJY Connect platform.
-Just define your object wrappers and use the spoo mapper for storage.
+Just define your object wrappers and use the connect mapper for storage.

 # Documentation